Mr. Smith Goes to Washington (1939)

 James Stewart and Jean Arthur

-"Mr. Smith Goes to Washington" is a comedy drama film made in 1939, directed by Frank Capra and starring James Stewart and Jean Arthur.
+'Mr. Smith Goes to Washington' is a comedy drama film made in 1939, directed by Frank Capra and starring James Stewart and Jean Arthur.
 The movie received eleven Academy Award nominations including Best Picture, Best Director, and Best Actor, even in the outstanding year of 'Gone With the Wind', 'Stagecoach', 'The Wizard of Oz', and other masterpieces, and won one Oscar, for Best Writing of an Original Screenplay.
-It is ranked at number twenty-six in the American Film Institute's List of Greatest Movies of All Time.

-'Mr. Smith Goes to Washington' is the movie which established James Stewart as one of Hollywood's foremost stars and it is considered by many to be Frank Capra's greatest achievement, a cinematic masterpiece.
-In 1989, the Library of Congress added the movie to the United States National Film Registry, for being "culturally, historically, or aesthetically significant."
+'Mr. Smith Goes to Washington' is the movie which established James Stewart as one of Hollywood's foremost stars.
+It is considered by many to be Frank Capra's greatest achievement and a cinematic masterpiece and is ranked at number twenty-six in the American Film Institute's List of Greatest Movies of All Time.

 The movie received mixed reception on release.
 The public and major critics loved it but it was attacked by politicians in the U.S. Congress, and by the Washington press, as unpatriotic and even pro-Communist for its portrayal of corruption in the government and in big business.

-'Mr. Smith Goes to Washington' was named as one of the best films of 1939 by the New York Times and Film Daily.
-It has lasted well and is still regarded as one of the most enjoyable movie classics of all time.
+The movie has lasted well and is still regarded as one of the most enjoyable movie classics of all time.

 Main Cast